|Title:||Rudolph L. Meredith Head Coach of Women's Soccer|

 As a player, Meredith was a member of the 1990 Southern Connecticut State University Division II national champion men's soccer team.
 He was an All-American at Montgomery Junior College and a high school all-state player in Maryland.
 He was inducted into the Montgomery College Athletic Hall of Fame in 2006.
 In recent years, Meredith has continued his playing career in Stockholm, Sweden.
 While serving as an assistant coach at Yale, Meredith was a physical education teacher at Vincent Muro Elementary School in New Haven.

-Todd Plourde begins his sixth year as an assistant coach at Yale in 2012.
+Todd Plourde begins his seventh year as an assistant coach at Yale in 2013.
 He serves as the recruiting coordinator for the Bulldogs.

 Plourde spent two years an assistant at Manhattan where he helped the Jaspers earn their first regional ranking.
 In the year before he arrived, the Jaspers had a record of 2-15-1.
 In 2006, the team won a school record 12 games.